fkacar/cleanapi/CONTRIBUTING.md

 There are several channels where you can get answers from the community or the maintainers of this project:

-- Our public forum, [CleanAPI Nation](https://discuss.konghq.com), is great for asking questions, giving advice, and staying up-to-date with the latest announcements.
-Kong Nation is frequented by Kong maintainers.
+- Our public forum, [CleanAPI Nation](https://discuss.cleanapi.io), is great for asking questions, giving advice, and staying up-to-date with the latest announcements.
+CleanAPI Nation is frequented by CleanAPI maintainers.

 **Please avoid opening GitHub issues for general questions or help**, as those should be reserved for actual bug reports.
-The Kong community is welcoming and more than willing to assist you on those channels!
+The CleanAPI community is welcoming and more than willing to assist you on those channels!

 [Back to TOC](#table-of-contents)